open-company/developer-onboarding/README.md

 Living these priorities requires hard thinking about the technical problems we face.
 Code that works is not the goal.
 Code that works by embodying these priorities, and the appropriate tradeoffs between them, is the goal.

+## Process Priorities

+Production code gets tested.
+Tests run in [continuous integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration).
+Not all code needs all kinds of tests (unit, integration, system, acceptance, ...).
+Pragmatism still rules and strict [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) is not important to us (we prefer our own acronym of TDD, thinking-driven development), but automated test development is a core skill of all our developers and test automation is a key consideration in code reviews.

+All services do their best to trap and report errors.
+Error handling and alerting is a key consideration in code reviews.

+Deployment is automated.
+It’s not done until it ships with automated deployment.
+It ships as soon as possible.
+Risk is mitigated by shipping small changes  incrementally.

+All developers write documentation.
+Documentation is part of code review: did the appropriate docs get created and updated for the addition/change?

+Documentation is well-organized.
+Even when good docs exist, if the person that needs them doesn’t know where they are or that they exist, they do no good.

+Code is documented.
+Comments are good!
+It’s always critical to comment on why this code is doing what it’s doing.
+It’s also important to comment on what the code is doing, when that’s not completely obvious.

 ## Architectural Priorities

 We build services, not monoliths.
 Services compose in architecturally sound ways to deliver services to layers higher up the stack.